parsrnet/cpp_training/Week1/Day1/Assign1/README.md

 ## Step 3: Run the object file
 Use the command ./hello-brute-force.o to run the application.
 Careful not to touch it while it's thinking (it won't break the program, just make the output look funny).

+### What is Hello-Brute-Force ??
+Hello-brute-force is my creative example of a hello-world program where the system makes a random guess as to what the next char of the "Hello World!?" message is.
+Once it gets it right, it's allowed to guess the next char or end!
+It keeps track of its guesses too.

 ## Step 4: Use the 'exit' Command to Detach from the Container
 After detaching, you may want to run the killall script to kill all running containers (don't run this if you have containers you want to keep open!)